-Benjamin R. Barber

 “Some people want it to happen, some wish it would happen, others make it happen.”

-Our research is in the field of theoretical physical chemistry and revolves around application of quantum-mechanical based computational methods to study advanced materials for sustainable energy and device applications.
+Our research is in the field of theory and simulation of condensed matter and revolves around application of quantum-mechanical based computational methods to study advanced materials for sustainable energy and device applications.
 The key focus is on the development of fundamental understanding of atomic-scale mechanisms that govern (nano)materials properties, especially at electrochemical interfaces.
 To this end, we employ a variety of theoretical methods including density-functional-theory static and molecular dynamics simulations combined with enhanced free-energy sampling techniques, Marcus electron transfer theory, Monte Carlo and ab initio thermodynamics approaches.

 Redox Flow Batteries.